The importance of sleep for your skin

 Numerous studies have shown that the best time for skin repair is in the middle of the night, when skin switches from defence to repair mode.
 It uses the downtime to regenerate, in pretty much the same way a team of engineers might fix a train line in the wee small hours, while it’s quiet.
 DNA and collagen synthesis is performed at night, too.

-It’s not always easy to get the recommended seven or eight hours sleep in the summer, though – especially when the nights are short and it’s as hot as hell in your top-floor flat.
+It’s not always easy to get the recommended seven or eight hours sleep when the temperature ups in the spring and summer months, though – especially when the nights are short and it’s as hot as hell in your top-floor flat.
 The optimum room temperature for sleep is around 20°C.

-No wonder then that, according to a recent survey by hotel chain Travelodge, almost half of Brits are snatching just six hours of slumber a night, with ‘being too hot’ cited as the second most common reason for not sleeping, topped only by stress.
+No wonder then that, according to a recent survey, almost half of Brits are snatching just six hours of slumber a night, with ‘being too hot’ cited as the second most common reason for not sleeping, topped only by stress.

 So, if summer’s causing you to lose out on that precious beauty sleep, make sure you give your skin all the help you can with a decent nighttime regime.